MathThyMod/GP_emu_UQSA/README.md

 g.plot(emul, [0,1],[2],[0.65], "mean")
 ```
 #### Kernels
 The available kernels can be added togeter to create new kernels, as shown above.
-Kernels cannot currently be multiplied together, but this can be easily implemented.

 #### Plotting
-Currently the full prediction is displayed as a plot, although the full posterior is not saved to file.
-Either the posterior mean or the posterior variance can be plotted.
+The full prediction (posterior distribution), either the mean or the variance, is displayed as a plot.
 Plots can be 1D (scatter plot) or 2D (colour map).
+For a 2D plot:

-For the 2D case, the first list specifies the data input dimensions for the (x,y) of the plot, the second list specifies which input dimensions will be held at a constant value, and the last list specifies these constant values.
+* the first list is input dimensions for (x,y) of the plot

+* the second list is input dimensions to set constant values

+* the third list is these constant values

 ### Config File